 International Primary Curriculum (IPC)

 The International Primary Curriculum is a globally recognized curriculum that prioritizes intercultural awareness, student engagement, and academic rigor.
 So, each subject has learning goals tied to student’s personal and community development.
-Generally, IPC is for students between the ages of 5 and twelve and is essentially an adaptation of the UK curriculum for international schools.
+Generally, IPC is for students between the ages of five and 12 and is essentially an adaptation of the UK curriculum for international schools.
 Here are a few international schools that offer IPC:

 International Baccalaureate in the Netherlands